-... or...
+.... or...

-- D. Be exempt. - III.
-Demonstrate competency in basic computer skills in one of four ways: - A passing grade in a computer course on a high school transcript. - B. A grade of C or higher in a computer course at the college-level. - C. Introduction to Microcomputers using Windows during the Dental Assistant Program. - D. Verified experiential credit. - IV.
+- C. You must have an A.A. or higher. - D. Be exempt. - III.
+Demonstrate competency in basic computer skills in one of four ways: - A. A passing grade in a computer course on a high school transcript. - B. A grade of C or higher in a computer course at the college-level. - C. Introduction to Microcomputers using Windows during the Dental Assistant Program. - D. Verified experiential credit. - IV.
 You must complete a Dental Assistant Program application for admission to the program.